RJRC ADVISORY BOARD MEMBERS

 Professor, Ryerson School of Journalism

 Ivor Shapiro teaches ethics and feature reporting and conducts research into aspects of ethics and excellence in journalism.
-He was chair of the Ryerson School of Journalism and chaired the Canadian Association of Journalism’s ethics advisory committee.
+He also serves as Associate Dean of Faculty and Student Affairs for the Faculty of Communication & Design.
+He completed a 5-year term as chair of the Ryerson School of Journalism and chaired the Canadian Association of Journalism’s ethics advisory committee.
 Prof. Shapiro is the founding editor of the Canadian Journalism Project (J-Source.ca), a former contributing editor at Saturday Night magazine and former managing editor of Chatelaine magazine.
 He has written feature articles for those magazines, as well as publications including Toronto Life, The Walrus, Maclean’s, Today’s Parent and The Globe and Mail’s Report on Business Magazine.
 Prof. Shapiro has been honoured six times at the National Magazine Awards and has been a finalist for a Canadian Association of Journalists award for investigative journalism.
 His academic research has been published in Journalism Practice, Canadian Journal of Communication, and Newspaper Research Journal.

 Editor, BuzzFeed Canada